stevenvegar/Stack-Based-Buffer-Overflow/Minishare/README.md

 # Minishare 1.4.1

 These are the steps to reproduce a Stack-Based Buffer Overflow that allows Remote Command Execution using a shellcode on **Windows XP SP3 English**.
+This is using Python3 and the socket library.

 ### 1. Check how many bytes the application needs to receive in order to crash the memory stack.